Jira Forge Walkthrough

 -

 Upon selecting an account, the app loads.
 It is establishing the initial connection process.
-Once it is successful, the "Connect" button below should be enabled.
-Otherwise, please double check the TBA credentials that you have entered in Set up Jira TBA Credentials in Setup page.
+After it succeeds, the Connect button is enabled.
+If it is not, verify the TBA credentials in Set up Jira TBA Credentials in Setup page.

 - Click "Connect" button.

-- You should see the ITGC Form for our Jira app.
-Change Request data is loaded, it also shows which account where you are currently connected.
+- The ITGC Form for the Jira app is displayed.
+Change Request data is loaded, it also shows which account where the app is connected.

 Add or Remove Customizations

-Now that you are ready to attach customizations to your Jira ticket.
-This section shows you how to add and/or remove customizations in the Forge app.
+This section shows you how to add and remove customizations in the Forge app.

 To start adding or removing customizations, follow the steps below: